As A Tense Haiti Awaits New Leadership, Fresh Violence Erupts - UrduPoint

 As A Tense Haiti Awaits New Leadership, Fresh Violence Erupts

-PortauPrince, (APP - UrduPoint / Pakistan Point News - 16th Mar, 2024) Haitians were waiting nervously Friday for the naming of a transitional governing body that they hope will begin restoring stability to the country wracked by gang violence.
+PortauPrince, (APP - UrduPoint / Pakistan Point News - 16th Mar, 2024) Haitians waited nervously Friday for the naming of a transitional governing body that they hope will begin restoring stability to the country wracked by gang violence and largely isolated from the outside world.

 Haitians and their supporters abroad are hoping a transitional body -- to fill the void left by departing Prime Minister Ariel Henry -- can help quash the violence that has left 80 percent of the capital city under gang control.